Where Description Ends: The Philosophical Foundations of the Ordered Patch Theory

 Across cultures and centuries, contemplative traditions have reported a convergent discovery: the ordinary sense of self is constructed, and beneath it is something that cannot be found as an object of attention.

-OPT arrives at the same structural conclusion from information theory.
+OPT arrives at a structurally parallel conclusion from information theory.
 The self-model cannot find the blind spot by looking, because looking is done by the part that has the blind spot.
 The instrument of introspection is the self-model.
 The blind spot is the gap the self-model cannot represent.
 Directing the self-model toward its own limitations produces not an observation but the absence of the expected observation.

 What contemplative traditions call “the discovery that awareness has no findable centre” is, in OPT’s formal vocabulary, the self-model encountering \Delta_{\text{self}} — not as content but as the absence of content where content was expected.
 The discovery is not that the self doesn’t exist.
 It is that the self that exists cannot be found by the instrument that is looking for it.